-We perform assessments in three phases: 1) preliminary review of documents, 2) onsite interviews with staff and observation of staff and board meetings, 3) analysis and report writing.
+We perform assessments in three phases: 1) review of documents, records and online surveys, 2) onsite interviews with staff and observation of staff and board meetings, 3) analysis and report writing.

 A final report with detailed findings and recommendations is presented to key members of the staff and board.
 The written report serves as a road map to strengthening the organization.The scope of the work can be as narrow as one department or as wide as the entity.

 Previous clients say the objective input is highly valuable.
-Our goal is to provide accurate, fair and thorough information to help you make the best decisions for your organization.
+Our goal is to provide accurate, objective, comprehensive information to help you make the best decisions for your organization.

 Assessments can be undertaken at the request of the board of directors, funding partners or oversight agencies (typically state agencies), or executive staff within the organization.
 They are best when done proactively.